OscarVelandia/learning-nextjs/posts/ learning-next-js.md

   * Is the most performing way because the page isn't generated every time.
 * **Server Side Rendering**
   * Pre-render the page in every request.
-  * Is the best option if the data is updated *after the build time*.
+  * Is the best option if the data is updated frequently.
   * The pre-rendered can be completely by passed in favor of client-side javascript render in order to populate the data
 * **Important**, In development mode (when you run npm run dev or yarn dev), every page is pre-rendered on each request — even for pages that use Static Generation.

 ### Static generation with external data (getStaticProps())
-* The build process is, `next build -> fetch data -> generates the HTML`, this generated HTML include all the data fetched in the build, *for this reason `getStaticProps()` isn't recommended if the data will change in every user page request, in this case, is better try Server-side Rendering or skipping pre-rendering and use javascript render to fetch the data on client side.*
+* The process is, next build -> fetch data -> generates the HTML
-* `getStaticProps` runs only on the server-side.
-It will never be run on the client-side.
-It won’t even be included in the JS bundle for the browser.
-That means you can write code such as direct database queries without them being sent to browsers.
 * **Important**, In development mode, getStaticProps runs on each request instead.

 **Notes:**, the markdown file in the posts folder has a metadata section at the top containing title and date.
 This is called YAML Front Matter, which can be parsed using a library called [gray-matter](https://github.com/jonschlinkert/gray-matter).